Centre College and Walter Camp’s All-American Teams

 Over the years, there were various organizations, newspapers, and “football experts” who felt qualified to make annual picks which made up different All-American teams.

-However, only one All-American team was accepted by consensus to be THE team which was accepted to be the most coveted and recognized by players and fans of the sport, and that was the team selected by Walter Camp, who has been called "The Father of American Football.”
+However, only one All-American team was accepted by consensus to be THE team which was felt to be the most coveted and recognized by players and fans of the sport, and that was the team selected by Walter Camp, who has been called "The Father of American Football.”

 Walter Camp, recognized as "The Father of American Football"